 » Everything You Need to Know About TCPA Compliance, insideARM.com Webinar, October 2012.

 He earned his Juris Doctor from Case Western Reserve University School of Law, and a Bachelor of Arts from Boston University.

 He is a member of DBA International, the national Mortgage Bankers Association, the American Bankers Association, and the American, New York and District of Columbia Bar Associations.
 He is a Fellow of the American College of Consumer Financial Services Lawyers and a member of the Governing Committee of the Conference on Consumer Finance Law.

-Don is admitted to practice law in New Jersey, New York, and the District of Columbia, as well as in the United States Supreme Court, the United States Courts of Appeals for the District of Columbia and the Second, Third, Fourth, Sixth, Seventh, Eighth, Ninth and Eleventh Circuits, and in the United States District Courts for the District of Columbia, Northern District of Illinois, Eastern and Western Districts of Michigan, District of New Jersey, Southern, Eastern, Northern and Western Districts of New York, Western District of Oklahoma, Western District of Pennsylvania, District of Nebraska, and Eastern and Western Districts of Wisconsin.
+Don is admitted to practice law in New Jersey, New York, and the District of Columbia, as well as in the U.S. Supreme Court, the U.S. Courts of Appeals for the District of Columbia and the Second, Third, Fourth, Sixth, Seventh, Eighth, Ninth and Eleventh Circuits, and the U.S. District Courts for the District of Columbia, Northern District of Illinois, Eastern and Western Districts of Michigan, District of New Jersey, Southern, Eastern, Northern and Western Districts of New York, Western District of Oklahoma, Western District of Pennsylvania, District of Nebraska, and Eastern and Western Districts of Wisconsin.